Booking Policy with Free Cancellation

 Rounding off the best things to do in Tanzania is the impressive Selous Game Reserve.

 As the largest game reserve in Africa, it covers 5% of Tanzania’s total area and is approximately 4x bigger than the Serengeti.
-Yet despite its massive size and World Heritage status, it’s a secluded and off-the-beaten-track safari destination.
+Yet despite its massive size and World Heritage status, it’s a secluded, off-the-beaten-track safari destination.

 Adventurous travelers who venture into the remote region can explore the reserve on foot.
-Selous is one of the few big game reserves that allows hiking, giving you a unique opportunity to explore Tanzania’s landscapes from a different perspective.
+Selous is one of the few ample game reserves that allow hiking, giving you a unique opportunity to explore Tanzania’s landscapes from a different perspective.

-With large wildlife numbers like 110,000 elephants and 4,000 lions (the highest concentration in Africa), you can expect a phenomenal game viewing experience.
+With large wildlife numbers, such as 110,000 elephants and 4,000 lions (the highest concentration in Africa), you can expect a phenomenal game-viewing experience.

 Book your dream Tanzania vacation